Sunrisers Drum and Bugle Corps: History

 In 1985, the Sunrisers moved to New Jersey after their long history on Long Island.
 The 1987 season was known as the "rain-out" year because the DCA Championship finals were canceled due to the weather.
 The Sunrisers had won the preliminary competition by two points.
 With the field being covered in wet mud, making marching conditions poor, the decision was made to cancel the finals competition and award the championship based on the prelims scores.
 This gave Sun its fifth championship.
 In 1988, they tied the Bushwackers Drum and Bugle Corps of New Jersey for the championship, the first such tie in DCA history.
 In 1989, although tying the Bushwackers again at the championships, the official title was awarded to the Bushwackers under a new tie-breaking rule which used the overall general effect score for the final decision.

 After that year, Sun started to set.
 In 1991, the corps missed participating in the ten corps finals for the first time, by slipping to eleventh place.
 The corps was declared inactive in 1993, but remained in stand-still competition as a "mini-corps".
 In 1994 the corps again returned to field competition, where they enjoyed a resurgence, finishing among the top ten corps for the next six years.
 The corps hit its peak in 1997, taking 4th place with a score of 92.00, playing a challenging show featuring the music of David Holsinger.
 The corps was also well-known for its excellent color guards during this time, capturing the DCA Best Color Guard title in 1996 and 1999.
 They went back to an inactive state for three seasons beginning in 2000.

 Having again returned to field competition, the corps has been continually improving.
 In 2007, the Sunrisers won the DCA Class A World Championship.
 The corps recorded a then-record high Class A score of 83.988 in the finals competition and captured Best Percussion, Brass, Visual, and Overall Effect awards.

-The Sunrisers returned to Long Island in late 2008, after an almost 25-year absence.
-The corps 2011 repertoire was Les Miserables, marking the 15th anniversary of the corps performance of Les Mis in 1996, a season which began their return to prominence.
+The Sunrisers returned to Long Island in late 2008, after an almost 25-year absence.The corps 2011 repertoire was Les Miserables, marking the 15th anniversary of the corps performance of Les Mis in 1996, a season which began their return to prominence.
 The corps has been steadily improving ever since, regaining Open Class status in 2013, just missing finals in 11th place.
 They returned to Open Class Finals in 2015, after a 15-year absence, placing 9th.

-The Sunrisers 2016 show was entitled House of Cards.
-Moving up the standings yet again, the corps placed 8th with a score of 88.53.
+In 2016, the corps returned with their show “House of Cards” with a score of 88.52 in open-class.
+In 2017, they performed “Mirage.”

+In 2024 after a two year hiatus, the Sunrisers Drum and Bugle Corps has returned to the DCI field in Class A with their show “The Light Within.”
+In 2024, the Sunrisers placed first in all competitions and were awarded second place at finals.
+2024 marks the first season where the Sunrisers performed at Lucas Oil Stadium, Indianapolis, Indiana, for DCI finals.